joeywu63/financial_planner/d1/product-and-planning.md

 * MCAT and MCAT preparation
 * Applications
 * Interviews
-* Travel, accomodation and attire
+* Travel, accommodation and attire

 For each category, the website will display several options and their cost, as provided to us by our partners.
 It will also provide a medium for administrators to update cost information with ease.

-In addition to the primary functionality of calculating cost and identifying lower-cost alternatives, our product will also allow users to create a profile,save/update their selected options and associated cost information and track their application process by checking off completed portions of their application.
+In addition to the primary functionality of calculating cost and identifying lower-cost alternatives, our product will also allow users to create a profile, save/update their selected options and associated cost information and track their application process by checking off completed portions of their application.
 Finally, the product will also include a e-mail notification system that sends users information about upcoming deadlines and alternative resources with lower cost.

 ##### Similar Resources